 - 1. Horses & trailers are to be off grounds or moved to livestock parking area within 2 hours of completion of show. - 2.
-Any horses showing signs of illness will be asked to leave at the discretion of the committee, along with proper approval from the fair veterinarian, Ogle County Fair Board member and an Extension staff member.
+Any horses showing signs of illness will be asked to leave at the discretion of the committee, along with proper approval from fair veterinarian, Ogle County Fair Board member, and an Extension staff member.
+Appropriate paperwork must be completed with the signatures from all three representatives.